matttm/imposter-db/README.md

 ## Description

-This program that acts as a proxy database, in which, any one table can be spoofed, allowing developers the ability to work without conflicting with other developers or testers.
+This program acts as a proxy database, in which, any one table can be spoofed, allowing developers the ability to work without conflicting with other developers or testers.

 ## Motivation.